-Type II: Active Duty: A full-time or volunteer member of an emergency medical service agency serving in an active capacity, Non-job-related death: Deaths, natural and traumatic, that are not directly related to emergency medical service call.
+Active Duty: A full-time or volunteer member of an emergency medical service agency serving in an active capacity, Non-job-related death: Deaths, natural and traumatic, that are not directly related to an emergency medical service call.

 The ultimate sacrifice of an EMS provider is a true Line of Duty Death (LODD), As such we reserve several services for those who die in the line of duty.
 The national standards are listed below, generally followed by EMS, Fire and Police Honor Guards in the United States.

 |American Flag||American or EMS Flag||American Flag for military veterans only.|

 |Casket/Door Guard, Uniformed members section, full-color guard.||Casket/Door Guard, Uniformed members section.||HG Member(s) present|

 |EMS Vehicle caisson||hearse||hearse|

 |Honor & Color Guard corridor of Honor of ALL uniformed personnel.||Honor Guard corridor of Honor of ALL uniformed personnel.||--|